LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Support corridors (aka Carrier markers) are moved dynamically to allow less predictable attack vectors
 	- Enemy Air QRF disembark range increased from 200-400 to 500-800 to increase survivability against MANPADs and binoculars.
 - **[WIP] Combat Recons**:
-	- Enemies will send small infantry squads to rebel markers in order to recapture nearby rebel locations or weaken their garrisons.
+	- Enemies will send small infantry squads to rebel markers in order to recapture nearby rebel locations or weaken their garrisons (toggled by "Enemies send combat recon squads to the nearby rebel bases" parameter)
 	- It's chance based (1% + 0.25% per war level) per marker each minute IF there is an inactive enemy base in 2km radius.
 	- Rebel garrisons are now properly leaded (each Squad Leader makes own squad, or additional SLs are promoted if squad is too large)
 	- [Experimental] New HR gain multiplier parameter (works for recruitment of surrendered enemies and resque type missions) - to trade off early attacks losses